As an Asian, I’m Scared of the Pandemic—But Not Because of the Virus

 Shining a spotlight on anti-Asian racism

 Anti-Asian racism in Canada is nothing new: Chinese immigrants arriving in British Columbia in the 1850s were met with hostility from white residents.
-B.C. labour leaders lobbied for restrictions on Asian employment, housing and education.
-Then, during the Second World War, the federal government removed over 22,000 Japanese Canadians—the majority of whom were Canadian by birth—from their homes and sent them to live in internment camps in British Columbia.
-Sometimes, families couldn’t be reunited after their forcible relocations.
+The province’s labour leaders eventually lobbied for restrictions on the employment, housing and education of Asian Canadians.
+Then, during the Second World War, the federal government removed over 22,000 Japanese Canadians—some of whom were Canadian by birth—from their homes and sent them to live in internment camps in British Columbia.

 The cruel treatment of Chinese people in Canada during the SARS outbreak in 2003—Chinese students being harassed at school, people of Chinese background being taunted on public transit and widespread mistrust of East Asian communities—is yet another reminder of how far we haven’t come.
 I was only eight during the SARS outbreak.
 At the height of the epidemic, my dad underwent an appendectomy at Scarborough General and a SARS-related death at the hospital forced him into quarantine.
 But while I was aware of the disease’s existence, my parents kept me in the dark about the discrimination Asian-Canadians faced during that period.

 Times of uncertainty have a way of unleashing racism.
 When it comes to epidemics, the general public often blames marginalized groups.
-West Africans were blamed for Ebola in 2014, Mexican-Americans for swine flu in 2009, the Chinese for SARS in 2003 and, even further back in time, Jewish communities for the bubonic plague in the 1300s.
+West Africans were blamed for Ebola in 2014, Mexican-Americans for swine flu in 2009, the Chinese for SARS in 2003 and, even further back in time, Italian immigrants for the 1916 polio epidemic in New York City and Jewish communities for the bubonic plague in the 1300s.
 Misinformation and fear don’t breed racism, but simply bring to light what has long been embedded in Western culture.

 When my worst fears came true